PermitBFT: Exploring the Byzantine Fast-Path

+We consider a distributed system consisting of $n$ nodes and a number of external clients issuing requests to the nodes.
+The \prot algorithm tolerates up to $f < \frac{n}{3}$ \textit{byzantine failures}, that is, malicious adversarial nodes; all other nodes are assumed to be \textit{correct} nodes following the protocol.
+Nodes must be authenticated to participate in the protocol, meaning that all nodes possess a cryptographic public-private key pair suitable for signing messages where the public keys are known to all nodes.
+We assume a Bitcoin-style UTXO transaction system \cite{delgado2018utxo}, in which a client's signature is sufficient to legitimate executing a client request.

+As an adversarial model, we assume that byzantine nodes may communicate arbitrarily among each other, thus acting as if they were controlled by a single global adversary with unified information.
+Byzantine nodes' computational power, however, is assumed to be polynomially bounded.
+In particular, we assume that byzantine nodes cannot forge cryptographic signatures of correct nodes.

+We demonstrate the safety of the \prot algorithm in the \textit{asynchronous model}, that is, assuming that messages will be delivered in a finite but unbounded time in arbitrary order.
+The liveness of the system is demonstrated in the \textit{partially synchronous model} \cite{dwork1988consensus} where synchronous (i.e.\ bounded-delay) periods may be assumed to occur eventually.

+\paragraph*{Protocol Goals}{ The \prot algorithm allows $n$ nodes to agree on an ordered log of transactions.
+Every node outputs a sequence of committed transactions $(pos,\ tx)$ with $pos \in \mathbb{N}$ in strictly incremental order, thereby establishing a permissioned ledger.
+On that ledger, we record signed transactions that are supplied by external clients.
+Two transactions can be either \textit{unrelated}, \textit{dependent}, or \textit{conflicting}.
+These predicates should be defined in consideration of the application context and will therefore be used as wild-cards in their intuitive sense.

+More formally, the \prot algorithm establishes a \textit{permissioned byzantine ledger}.
+A permissioned byzantine ledger satisfies the following properties: \begin{itemize} \item \textbf{Total Order:} If any correct node outputs transaction $tx_1$ before $tx_2$, then no correct node outputs $tx_2$ before $tx_1$. \item \textbf{Agreement:} All correct nodes commit the same transaction $tx$ at position $pos \in \mathbb{N}$. \item \textbf{Finality:} For every transaction $tx$ that is committed by at least one correct node, there is a certificate that proves the transaction will remain incontestably committed. \item \textbf{Inviolability:} No node can obtain a certificate to prove the commit of a transaction conflicting with any other committed transaction. \item \textbf{Liveness:} A transaction issued by a correct client that is received by at least one correct node will eventually be committed on the permissioned byzantine ledger. \end{itemize} }

-The \name{} protocol is given as pseudo-code in \Cref{alg:swiss-bft}.
-However, we omitted some implementation details.
-More specifically, nodes collect transactions and fetch unknown blocks (that are referenced by a \permit{}, \block{} or \proposal{}) asynchronously in the background.
-Furthermore, \timeout{} messages will be answered if a node has already progressed to a newer round (see \Cref{sec:protocol:timeouts-failures})
+In this section, we first give a general overview of the \prot protocol and subsequently discuss the individual steps of the protocol in more detail.
+In addition, the \prot protocol is given in pseudo-code in \cref{alg:permit-bft}.
+Note that some implementation details were omitted for simplicity; for instance, nodes need to collect transactions and fetch unknown blocks (that are referenced by a \permit, \block or \proposal) asynchronously in the background, and \timeout messages will be answered if a node has already progressed to a newer round (see \Cref{sec:protocol:timeouts-failures}).